jrpotter/mingle/README.md

 mingle
 ======
-The following is a means of enabling people to join events occurring around them.
-This is the XCode project and Django project.
+[PAUSED DEVELOPMENT - 08/06/2014]

+The following includes both the Objective-C and Django code...I will fill out this README later on.